Table of Contents

-Prices can be viewed on the ordering site found here
+Transcripts: Prices can be viewed on the ordering site

-Fresno Pacific University will obtain written consent from students before disclosing any non-directory information form their education records.
+Fresno Pacific University will obtain written consent from students before disclosing any non-directory information from their educational records.
 The written consent must specify the records to be released, state the purpose of the disclosure, and identify the party or class of parties to whom disclosure may be made, and be signed and dated by the student.

 Release of Non-Directory Student Information to Parents of Dependent Children without the Student’s Written Consent: